 Professionnels canadiens en santé respiratoire (PCSR)

 Les Professionnels canadiens en santé respiratoire (PCSR) est l’assemblée multidisciplinaire des professionnels de la santé de la Société canadienne de thoracologie (SCT).
 Les PCSR accueillent les infirmier(ère)s, les inhalothérapeutes, les physiothérapeutes cardiopulmonaires, les pharmaciens et d’autres professionnels alliés au domaine de la santé respiratoire.
-Les membres des PCSR profitent de plusieurs avantages!
+Les membres des PCSR profitent de plusieurs avantages!!

 La mission des PCSR est d’impliquer les professionnels de la santé et offrir un leadership national en matière de: